205 - 460 Springbank Dr.

 CANADA

-Depression is a treatable condition and with self-commitment, time and proper therapies recovery is possible.
+Note that depression is a manageable/treatable condition and with commitment, time and proper therapies recovery is possible.
 If you are feeling symptoms of depression, reach out to a professional as soon as possible, and don't give up on seeking help.
 Be kind to yourself and know that it takes time to heal.

 Cognitive behaviour therapy (CBT) focuses on the relationship between thoughts, feelings, and behaviours and the goal is to help individuals identify and change negative thought patterns and behaviours that contribute to their symptoms.
-As such, CBT is a very effective method for treating depression.
+As such, CBT is a very effective method for coping with depression.

 CBT for depression typically includes the following components:

-CBT has been found to be an effective treatment for depression.
-It has been demonstrated through research trials to reduce symptoms of depression and improve quality of life.
-Additionally, the benefits of CBT can be maintained over time and it is less likely to have a relapse when compared with other treatments.
+CBT has been found to be an effective treatment for depression, as demonstrated through research trials to reduce symptoms of depression and eventually improve quality of life.
+The benefits of CBT can be maintained over time, with the client less likely to have a relapse when compared with other treatments.

-It's important to note that CBT is not a "quick fix" and typically requires a commitment of 4 to 20 sessions, it's important to work with a trained CBT therapist that can guide you through the process.
-Also, CBT is not the only treatment option for depression.
-Some people may benefit from another form of evidence-based therapy (e.g. interpersonal psychotherapy), from medication, or from a combination of therapy and medication.
-It is important to work with a mental health professional to determine the best course of treatment for your individual needs.
+Some people may benefit from another form of evidence-based therapy (e.g. , interpersonal psychotherapy), from medication, or from a combination of therapy and medication.
+It’s important to work with a mental health professional to determine the best course of treatment for your individual needs.

-For more information on our Anxiety and Mood Clinic, visit our website or give us a call to see if Archways Anxiety and Mood Clinics is the right fit for you.
+For more information on our Anxiety and Mood Clinic, visit our website or give us a call at 519-472-6612 to see if Archways is the right fit for you.